 Dedicated Gluten Free

-As someone with severe gluten intolerance I understand the importance of finding a safe source of gluten-free (GF) food that tastes delicious.
-We have taken steps at New Cascadia Traditional™ to ensure that our customers can safely enjoy our products without having to worry if what they are eating is going to be contaminated with gluten.
+We understand the importance of finding a safe source of gluten-free (GF) food that tastes delicious, so we have taken steps at to ensure that our customers can safely enjoy our products without having to worry if what they are eating is going to be contaminated with gluten.
 We also want everything to taste as good as it possibly can taste.

-New Cascadia Traditional™ is a dedicated GF bakery.
+New Cascadia Traditional® is a dedicated GF bakery.
 We only produce GF baked goods.
 We verify and source our ingredients to ensure that they are safe.
 For example, many of our grains are only milled on dedicated GF equipment. http://www.bobsredmill.com/gluten_free_info.php

-The staff at New Cascadia Traditional™ is well informed in the issues of safety specific to GF food.
-In fact some of our staff are gluten intolerant and all are happy to answer your questions regarding our practices and ingredients.
+The staff at New Cascadia Traditional® is well informed in the issues of safety specific to GF food.
+In fact some of our staff are gluten intolerant, and all are happy to answer your questions regarding our practices and ingredients.